dimastar2310/OOP_EX4/README.md

   | my_scale(data, x=False, y=False)  | the json files are too close in cordinates so we make am bigger|
   ### disctiption of student_code <br />
-  loading data(current game) agents,pokemons ,appending screen for gui now the algorithm in down rows:we running on agents for each agent if he is on some vertesis agent.dest = -1 ,we starting to work with him becouse our functions works from vertesis to vertesis if its true for the first pokemon we making shortest path function wich has 2 return paramets distance and the path ,we got agents position but we dont know on wich edge he is so we made additional function in Digraph class that returns us the right node ,we have additional function in Digraph that tells us on wich edge the pokemond lyes we returning (src,dest) of the edge ,need to add here more Shai
+  loading data(current game) agents,pokemons ,appending screen for gui now the algorithm ,first we put the agent close to pokemon location that they eat them fast at first time , then     in down rows:we running on agents for each agent we give him pokimon that he need to catch so they dont try to catch the same pokimon both of them ,if the agent is on some vertesis agent.dest = -1 ,we starting to work with him becouse our functions works from vertesis to vertesis if its true then the agent do shortpath Dijkstra's algorithm about the pokimon he need to catch. we build en   Digraph class function that return the dest and src of pokrmon so if we go at the good way the agent eat the pokemon else he go the other way and eat him no never what so we do the shortpath between agent src and the pokimon src , if he didnt eat him he go to the dest and the to src.

   - the UML Diagram for algorithm is   <br />
 ![Alt text](https://github.com/dimastar2310/OOP_EX4/blob/main/Pokemons_catch.png)
 ### My_Nodedata <br />